javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 */!*
 ```

-On the last line there is a ternary operator that chooses either `user.hi` or `user.bye`.
+On the last line there is a conditinal operator that chooses either `user.hi` or `user.bye`.
 In this case the result is `user.hi`.

-The method is immediately called with parentheses `()`.
+Then the method is immediately called with parentheses `()`.
 But it doesn't work right!

-You can see that the call results in an error, because the value of `"this"` inside the call becomes `undefined`.
+As you can see, the call results in an error, because the value of `"this"` inside the call becomes `undefined`.

 This works (object dot method):
 ```js